niktechnopro/FreeCodeCamp/README.md

 # fun activities with freecodecamp

-These projects were completed to earn Responsive Web Design certificate.
+These are simple HTML/CSS projects, that were completed to earn Responsive Web Design certificate.
-Requirement was to use HTML and CSS only.
 One project also uses Bootstrap and two a touch of JavaScript.

 ## Projects on CODEPEN: